Demesne

 A demesne (/dɪˈmeɪn, -ˈmiːn/ di-MAYN-,_---MEEN) or domain was all the land retained and managed by a lord of the manor under the feudal system for his own use, occupation, or support.
 This distinguished it from land sub-enfeoffed by him to others as sub-tenants.
+In contrast, the entire territory controlled by a monarch both directly and indirectly via their tenant lords would typically be referred to as their realm.
 The concept originated in the Kingdom of France and found its way to foreign lands influenced by it or its fiefdoms.

 In England, Wales and Northern Ireland, royal demesne is the land held by the Crown, and ancient demesne is the legal term for the land held by the king at the time of the Domesday Book in 1086.

 Etymology

 The word derives from Old French demeine, ultimately from Latin dominus, "lord, master of a household" – demesne is a variant of domaine.

 The word barton, which is historically synonymous to demesne and is an element found in many place-names, can refer to a demesne farm: it derives from Old English bere (barley) and ton (enclosure).